Which is the best air source heat pump in 2025?

 Methodology

-We used a number of research sources to find our recommendations for the best air source heat pump 2024.
+We used a number of research sources to find our recommendations for the best air source heat pump 2025.
 We used trusted reviews across the web, including consumer sites such as Which.co.uk and Trust Pilot as well as specialised industry publications.
-We also used surveyed a number of heat pump installers and users of air-source heat pumps in our network.
+We also surveyed a number of heat pump installers and users of air-source heat pumps in our network.
+We looked at message boards and discussion groups from heat pump users.
+Finally we read all the documentation from the manufacturers.

 We used a detailed scoring list to finalise our recommendations.
 Ranges were given scores based on the following (not exhaustive) list: